How to Share Funds with Co-Investigators: Sub-awards

 VPRI Role

-• Facilitate, finalize and execute all sub-grant agreements
+• Facilitate, finalize and execute all sub-award agreements

 • Formally authorize research funding agreements or award letters